RAMGuide/TheRamGuide-WIP-/DDR4 PCBS.md

 B0

 The B0 UDIMM 2Rx8 PCB is a double sided PCB based off the A0 PCB.
 Like A0 this PCB suffers from poor package placement and most specifically poor DQ routing causing traces to be very long.
 As this PCB is based off the already quite garbage A0 PCB but it is dual rank, B0 is the worst DDR4 UDIMM non-ecc PCB.
 This PCB is so bad in fact that over 4000 can be near impossible with this PCB.
+Much Like A0, B0 is no longer produced for performance memory kits.

 31.3mm compenstated length (length from pin to ball)